Is It Safe to Store Passwords on iPhone Notes? (3 Tips)

 First, go to the Settings app on your iPhone and scroll down until you see Notes.
 Tap on Notes, then tap Password.

 Next, enter a secure password and give yourself a hint.
 You should give yourself a useful hint in case you forget your Notes password.
-If you do forget your Notes password, you can reset your password, but you won’t be able to access your old notes.
+If you forget your Notes password, you can reset it, but you won’t be able to access your old notes.

 After you create your password and password hint, you can enable Face ID or Touch ID if your device supports it.
 By enabling Face ID or Touch ID, you don’t need to enter your password every time you want to access a locked note.
 Instead, you can use Face ID or Touch ID.